Sustainable-Development-Hero.jpg

 Children and adults planting seeds in a garden bed outdoors, with a basketball hoop and trees in the background on a sunny day.

-community center LEARNING GARDENS Program
+LEARNING GARDENS

 A key initiative of the Community Center’s Well-being pillar, the Learning Gardens Program connects children, youth, and adults with nature, healthy food, and sustainability through hands-on garden experiences.
 More than growing food, these gardens serve as living classrooms where participants learn cooperation, responsibility, and care for the environment.